Respondly/meteor-ui-harness/docs/server.md

 ### Errors
-Errors are handled implicitly, simply throw the error within the server method.
+Errors are handled implicitly.
+Simply throw the error within the server method and it will be returned and displayed on screen.
-This can be either a standard Javascript `Error`, or a `Meteor.Error`:
+The error can be either a standard Javascript `Error` object, or a `Meteor.Error`:

     it.server 'runs on the server', ->
       throw new Error('Fail')